xhenos/kodo/content/help/faq/extensions.md

 -   See which site has the series, often a single source will not satisfy all your needs.
 -   Download the extension for that source from <Navigation item="browse"/> → **Extensions** if it exists, read [this](/help/faq/#which-sources-are-in-the-multi-source-extensions) for a list of which extensions contains what sources.
 -   Go to <Navigation item="browse"/> and tap on a source then search for the manga again.

+## Removed Extensions

+### Why am I unable to download an extension that used to exist?
+Extensions tend to be removed for a variety of reasons:

+-   They become too much of a cat and mouse game to maintain due to the website owners changing the site frequently to deter scrapers.
+-   The site scrambles images in more than one way, making it impossible to make every image unscrambleable.
+-   A scanlator team requests the removal of their site from Tachiyomi.
+-   The site is paywalled.
+-   Require reverse engineering another app.
+-   The site has been shut down.

+A list of extensions that have been removed is available [here](https://github.com/tachiyomiorg/tachiyomi-extensions/issues/3475), but it does not include sites that have gone offline.

+## Split Extensions
+Extensions have been split due to the sheer number of extensions in a single extension, with Madara reaching over 200 extensions at one point, making it unreasonable for both devs and users to filter through extensions.
+For a deeper explanation of the issue, [this](https://github.com/tachiyomiorg/tachiyomi-extensions/issues/4287) GitHub issue explains in more detail.

+### What extensions have been split?
+All of them have been split.

+### Why does my multisource extension show up as obsolete?
+The multisource extension is obsolete because it has been split.
+The multisource extension has been removed from the repository.
+It is not actually obsolete.

+### How do I move to a split extension?
+Install the extension that your manga is from, and then uninstall the multisource extension.
+If the manga shows the source as a bunch of numbers, force close the app.
+For known issues with split extensions, go to this [GitHub issue](https://github.com/tachiyomiorg/tachiyomi-extensions/issues/5672).

+### Do I need to migrate?
+No, unless expressly stated, the internal ID of sources has not changed, so migration is unnecessary.

+#### What if I uninstall the multisource extension before I install the singular extensions?
+See what extension IDs correspond to what extensions [here](https://pastebin.com/raw/QX2scdRT).